 If you want to become a seller who has the accessibility to set minimum or maximum pricing for your products and take complete control, then Seller Central works the best.

 Amazon says that it honors any MAP (Minimum Advertised Price) request.
 However, many Vendors have complained that Amazon hardly does so.
-Keep in mind that Amazon promises its customers with the lowest price possible and does everything to match the best price.
+Keep in mind that Amazon promises its customers the lowest price possible and does everything to match the best price.

 It is hard for Amazon to increase the price back.
 However, the case with Seller Central is different.
 A third-party seller can set his or her price for a product.
 They have complete freedom to control the prices.